harizonelopez/Django-blog-post/README.md

 ### Editing a Post

-1. On the homepage, click the "Edit" button next to the post you want to edit.
+1. On the homepage, click the "Edit" icon below the post you want to edit.
 2. Update the post information and submit the form to save changes.

 ### Deleting a Post

-1. On the homepage, click the "Delete" button next to the post you want to delete.
+1. On the homepage, click the "Trash" icon below the post you want to delete.
 2. Confirm the deletion in the pop-up window.

 ### Flash Messages

 - Success messages are displayed for creating, editing, and deleting posts.
-- These messages disappear after a few seconds.
+- These flashed messages disappear after a few seconds.

 ## Contributing